 Check out how the Moroccan souvenirs that you’ve been eyeing in the souk are made!
 First is the coppersmiths in the Place Seffarine where shop owners are pounding designs into copper and buffing them smooth.

 And then the Chouara Tannery which is the most iconic site in Fes.
-It is the oldest tannery in the world and smells terrible so be sure to grab some mint to rub under your nostrils on your way in.
+It is the oldest tannery in the world and it smells terrible so be sure to grab some mint to rub under your nostrils on your way in.
 It’s quite impressive that all of their leather dying is still done entirely by hand!